eldoy/waveorb-site/app/pages/doc/actions.md

 ## Actions

 Actions are async Javascript functions that run on your app server.
-They are primarily used for receiving and sending JSON data to and from the browser.
-This is usually where you use your database, send emails or other things that can't happen in the browser.
+They are primarily used for building APIs by receiving JSON data from the browser.
+This is usually where you use your database, send emails or other things that can't happen in the browser directly.

 ### Create JSON APIs